 In reality, the right side has the main spring, and the left shock does damping (and also has a lighter weight sub-spring).

 The suspension might look unfamiliar, but it performs like you’d expect motorcycle suspension to perform.
+The trailing link design adds additional trail to the front wheel, helping it remain stable.

 Even though the front suspension gets all the attention, it’s the rear suspension that’s the higher-tech unit.